cldf/cldf/wordlist.md

 * ID: (line, word) identifier
 * Language_ID: the language identifier (e.g.m unique name or glottocode, if available)
-* Concept_ID: the concept identifier (e.g., concepticon concept_set, if available)
+* Parameter_ID: the concept identifier (e.g., concepticon concept_set, if available)
-* Word_form: the word form, the main value, for the given language and the given concept
+* Value: the word form, the main value, for the given language and the given concept (may have different degrees of

 Language and concept labels may drastically vary across datasets, although the same entities are referenced.
 Given the purpose of CLDF, we therefore encourage the use of Glottolog and the CLLD Concepticon as basic sources for standardization of language and concept identifiers.
-We should note, however, that a Glottolog_ID and a Concept_ID as provided by Glottolog and the Concepticon are not necessarily enough.
+We should note, however, that a Glottolog_ID and a Concepticon_ID as provided by Glottolog and the Concepticon are not necessarily enough.
 First, if dialects are the object of investigation, or different sources of a given language variety, we will want to keep the data distinct, and additional identifiers for specific language